ingonyama-zk/developer-docs/docs/icicle/introduction.md

 # Getting started with ICICLE

 This guide is oriented towards developers who want to start writing code with the ICICLE libraries.
-If you just want to run your existing ZK circuits on GPU refer to TODO[this guide](https://github.com/ingonyama-zk/icicle/tree/main/icicle) please.
+If you just want to run your existing ZK circuits on GPU refer to [this guide](./integrations.md#using-icicle-integrations) please.

 ## ICICLE repository overview